Users Created Event

 Next Steps

-- Next, dispatch durable work from an event subscriber with Reports Generate Job.
+- Next, dispatch queue-backed work from an event subscriber with Reports Generate Job.